If you’re looking for information on CB licensing in Australia visit our CB Licensing page.

 if the interference, disruption or disturbance is likely to endanger the safety of another person or to cause another person to suffer or incur substantial loss or damage.

-Our thanks to the NSW Regional Office of the ACMA for providing this information.
+Our thanks to the ACMA for providing this information.

 Throughout Australia there are various volunteer groups, like ACREM, that monitor the emergency channels relaying calls for assistance from the community to the required services.